-Prior to joining USRA, Dr. Isaacson was Vice President for Defense Systems and Assessments at Sandia National Laboratories, where he was responsible for development and integration of advanced science and technology into state-of-the art systems for the National Nuclear Security Administration, the Department of Defense, and other national security agencies.
+Prior to joining USRA, Dr. Isaacson was Vice President for Defense Systems and Assessments at Sandia National Laboratories, where he was responsible for development and integration of advanced science and technology into state-of-the art systems for the DoD, NNSA, and other national security agencies.
 His executive oversight included U.S. Nuclear-Detonation Detection System payloads and ground system; the Advanced Hypersonic Weapon; and the Laser Dynamic Range Orbiter Inspection System, which flew on numerous Space Shuttle missions.

-From 2007 to 2011, Dr. Isaacson was at RAND Corporation, where he was Vice President and Director of the Arroyo Center, the U.S. Army's federally funded research and development center (FFRDC) for studies and analysis.
-He had returned to RAND from Lockheed Martin Space Systems Company, where he directed systems engineering and integration of the Space Based Infrared System-High.
+From 2007 to 2011, Dr. Isaacson was at RAND Corporation, where he was Vice President and Director of the Arroyo Center, the U.S. Army's FFRDC for studies and analysis.
+He had returned to RAND from Lockheed Martin Space Systems Company, where he directed systems engineering, integration, and test of the Space Based Infrared System-High.
 Dr. Isaacson led the SBIRS SEIT organization through Nunn-McCurdy recertification, the first GEO end-to-end intersegment test, and completion of on-orbit checkout of the first SBIRS HEO payload.
-Prior to joining Lockheed Martin in 2004, Dr. Isaacson served in a variety of research and management positions for nearly 13 years at RAND, including Vice President and Director of the National Defense Research Institute, the FFRDC supporting the Office of the Secretary of Defense, the Joint Staff, and the defense agencies.
-As a Department of Energy graduate fellow in the 1980s, he conducted research at the Princeton Plasma Physics Laboratory and the Lawrence Livermore National Laboratory.
+Prior to joining Lockheed Martin in 2004, Dr. Isaacson served in a variety of research and management positions for nearly 13 years at RAND, including Vice President and Director of the National Defense Research Institute, an FFRDC supporting the Office of the Secretary of Defense.

 Dr. Isaacson is a former Chair of the Army Science Board.
 He earned degrees at Columbia University, Princeton University, and the Massachusetts Institute of Technology, where he received his Ph.D. in theoretical physics.
-He is a member of the Army Science Board and a veteran of Operation Enduring Freedom, having served in Afghanistan as a mobilized reservist from May 2009 to April 2010.